-var targetOrigin = "http://server.example.com";
+var targetOrigin = "https://server.example.com";

 if (e.origin !== targetOrigin ) {return;}

 stat = e.data;

 if stat == "changed" then take the actions below...

 }

 When the RP detects a session state change, it SHOULD first try a prompt=none request within an iframe to obtain a new ID Token and session state, sending the old ID Token as the id_token_hint.
 If the RP receives an ID token for the same End-User, it SHOULD simply update the value of the session state.
 If it doesn't receive an ID token or receives an ID token for another End-User, then it needs to handle this case as a logout for the original End-User.